SC3-TUD/PNAS-Uncertainty-in-Boundedly-Rational-Climate-Adaptation/README.md

 # PNAS_SPECIAL_ISSUE_CRAB

-This repository stores the code and the analysis scripts of the evolutionary economic agent-based model names CRAB (Coastal Regional Agent-Based model).
-CRAB was developed to study how damages and adaptation benefits across different actors ( diverse firsma dn hosueholds) evolve over time in a regional economy exposed to climate-induced hazards, as these agents decide where to reside and whether or not to invest in private adaptation.
-This researchis possible thanks to the funding from the European Research Council (ERC) under the European Union’s Horizon 2020 Research and Innovation Program, project 'SCALAR: Scaling up behavior and autonomous adaptation for macro models of climate change damage assessment'; grant agreement number 758014.
+This repository stores the code and the analysis scripts of the evolutionary economic agent-based model named CRAB (Coastal Regional Agent-Based model).
+CRAB was developed to study how damages and adaptation benefits across different actors ( diverse firms and hosueholds) evolve over time in a regional economy exposed to climate-induced hazards, as these agents decide where to reside and whether or not to invest in private adaptation.
+This research is possible thanks to the funding from the European Research Council (ERC) under the European Union’s Horizon 2020 Research and Innovation Program, project 'SCALAR: Scaling up behavior and autonomous adaptation for macro models of climate change damage assessment'; grant agreement number 758014.

 ![image](https://github.com/SC3-TUD/PNAS-Uncertainty-in-Boundedly-Rational-Climate-Adaptation/assets/83168418/9f49f519-0c9c-40c7-afb3-6a8a662fec87)

+**Author contributions:**

+*Model design*: Prof. dr. Tatiana filatova, Alessandro Taberna *Code implementation*: Liz Verbeek, Alessandro Taberna *Sensitivity analysis*: Prof. dr. Antonia Hadjimichael

+*Model design CRAB v1.1*: Prof. dr. Tatiana Filatova, prof. dr. Andrea Roventini, prof. dr. Francesco Lamperti, Alessandro Taberna

 Here we provide the code files for the CRAB model v1.2  ( Original paper describing v1.1 of the model is available at this link: [https://www.sciencedirect.com/science/article/pii/S0921800922002506]

 ### Run the model - single processor